 Video Stream: Metformin The First Effective Anti Aging Drug Part 2

 Keep Reading and Learn the Facts About This Exciting Breakthrough

-The first clinical trial of a potential “anti-aging, life-extension” drug is now underway.
+The first clinical trial of a potential “anti-aging, life-extension” drug - metformin anti-aging, is now underway.
 The American Federation for Aging Research (AFAR) has jumped through numerous bureaucratic hoops to receive approval for the study from the Food and Drug Administration (FDA).